Torre de Babel (TV series): Second phase

 Following the release of José Clementino from jail, he and his family work and live in the junkyard of his father, Agenor, a cruel and violent man who physically and psychologically tortures his children and grand-children.
-There live Clementino's two half-brothers, Gustinho and Boneca, as well as Shirley, his youngest daughter, a sweet and gracious young woman who suffers from a physical defect in the leg.
+There live Clementino's two half-brothers, Gustinho and Boneca, as well as Shirley, his youngest daughter, a sweet and gracious young woman with a physical defect in the leg.
 She takes care of Jamanta, a person with mental disability who lives with the family and works in the junkyard with her uncles, managing a diner that prepares meals for blue collar workers.
 In that cold and lifeless environment, there are some of the best comedic moments of the telenovela, thanks to the interaction of Gustinho and Boneca - making fun of and engaging with one another - and the intricacies of Jamanta, a character who fell into the graces of the public.
 Much to Clementino's annoyance, his two half-brothers regularly get into brawls and fights.

-Shirley develops a close friendship with Adriano, a shy young man who also suffers from a handicap.
+Shirley develops a close friendship with Adriano, a shy young man who also has a handicap.
 Adriano is in love with her and even asks to marry her.
 However Shirley turns down the proposal because she knows Adriano's father does not approve of their relationship.
 To her parents' dismay she starts a relationship with Dino, only to realize the only genuine feelings she has are for Adriano.

 José Clementino's other daughter is Sandrinha Clementino (Sandra).
 Unlike Shirley, she has never forgiven her father for his past and has negative feelings in relation to all other family members.
 Sandrinha is a young and ambitious character who works as a waitress at the diner of Edmundo Falcão and will do anything to move up in life.
 This is how she gets involved with Alexandre Toledo.
 Completely in love with the girl, he later realizes that she is interested mainly in their money and will betray him whenever possible.

 In the cafeteria of Edmundo Falcão also works the waitress Bina Colombo, a spontaneous, funny but also naïve woman, who dreams the dream of becoming rich.
 She lives with Aunt Sadie in a small apartment, but the lives of two changes when, thanks to a quirk of fate, the waitress becomes the owner of a fortune.
 Bina is always accompanied by her best friend and co-worker at the cafeteria, the docile cook Luzineide, whom she dazzles with her exuberant personality.
 Bina frequently prevents the girl from uttering a word by instructing her to "Shut up, Luzineide!".